Boreas618/Notes/artificial-intelligence/constraint-satisfaction-problems.md

 Principle:

-- Minimum Remaining Values(MRV): When selecting which variable to assign next, using an MRV policy chooses whichever unassigned variable has the fewest valid remaining values (the most constrained variable).
+- **Minimum Remaining Values(MRV)**: When selecting which variable to assign next, using an MRV policy chooses whichever unassigned variable has the fewest valid remaining values (the most constrained variable).
+- **Degree Heuristic**: choose the variable with the most constraints on remaining variables.
-- Least Constraining Value (LCV): When selecting which value to assign next, a good policy to implement is to select the value that prunes the fewest values from the domains of the remaining unassigned values.
+- **Least Constraining Value (LCV)**: When selecting which value to assign next, a good policy to implement is to select the value that prunes the fewest values from the domains of the remaining unassigned values.

 In terms of choosing variable, we take the most constrained variable.